bbulls14/2-opt_travelling_salesman/README.md

 ## Overview
-This project implements a logistics optimization solution using the **2-opt algorithm**, a well-known heuristic for improving route efficiency.
-The objective is to optimize the order of deliveries to minimize total distance while adhering to deadlines and certain package constraints.
+This project implements a solution using the **2-opt algorithm** to improve route efficiency.
+The goal is to optimize distance travelled while adhering to deadlines and package/truck constraints.

 ## Problem Statement
 The logistics problem involves a set of delivery locations that must be visited efficiently.
 The initial route may be suboptimal, so the **2-opt algorithm** is used to iteratively refine it by swapping segments of the route to reduce the total distance traveled.